dipasquo/reflection/README.md

 very creative in terms of probing the limits of any software that we write, your algorithm should be ready for the points in the input set to be rotated or translated by any arbitrary amount.

+## Notes

+* Connect two vertices; or connect midpoints of two edges; or connect one vertex to midpoint of one edge
+* Have equal number of vertices on either side of line

+##

+Count # points.

+Order points.

+Pick starting point.

+Derive set of points A, B, C and midpoints AB, BC, AC

+Radiate lines